 Welcome, and thank you for exploring my website!

-It’s immensely important to me that the truth of my sons’ legacy is clear.
-Reading In Spite of Heroin may lead you to judge them (and me) for all sorts of reasons based on their actions and choices.
-Yet the truth is, they are courageous souls who have suffered tremendously as humans to fulfill their soul’s destiny.
-Our family’s story and the fruition of our purpose, is as close as we can get to tangible evidence that we are all indeed souls, living here on earth to fulfill our Divinely ordained destinies.
+It’s crucial to me that the truth of my sons’ legacy is clear.
+Reading 'In Spite of Heroin' may lead you to judge them— and me —for all sorts of reasons based on their actions and choices.
+Yet the truth is, they are courageous souls who have suffered tremendously as humans to fulfill their souls’ destiny.
+Our family’s story and the fruition of our purpose are as tangible as evidence that we are all indeed souls, living here on earth to fulfill our divinely ordained destinies.

-“We are not human beings having a spiritual experience, we are spiritual beings having a human experience.“ …...When you’re able to apply this truth to your journey, and reflect on what your contributions might be, that’s when life will make more sense than ever before.
+“We are not human beings having a spiritual experience, we are spiritual beings having a human experience.“ …...When you’re able to apply this truth to your journey and reflect on what your contributions might be, that’s when life will make more sense than ever before.

-Thank you for reading In Spite Of Heroin and I sincerely hope that in whatever way, whether profound or slight, it serves you.
+Thank you for reading In Spite Of Heroin, and I sincerely hope that in whatever way, whether profound or slight, it serves you.

-Listen to the voice of your soul, it knows why you’re here.
+Listen to the voice of your soul; it knows why you’re here.

-Love, Dana
+Dana

 I have 2 boys with drug and alcohol problems which we continue to deal with – they are 18 and 24 years old.
 Reading your book was not easy and had to be done over the course of a week in all for me to reflect and take it all in.
 I want to thank you for sharing your story and let you know that it may be one of the most worthwhile books I've ever read.